 - Sleepless – she’s having a hard time falling asleep, or staying asleep.
 Sleep may actually be impossible for a little while.

 - Fussy – maybe because the caffeine makes her feel unusual and it scares her, or maybe because she’s just so tired and can’t sleep.
 But if your baby is uncharacteristically fussy, it could be because of caffeine.

 It’s not an allergen

-Caffeine is not an allergen, so rest assured that any reaction your baby has to caffeine is not an allergic reaction.
+Caffeine isn’t an allergen, so rest assured that any reaction your baby has to caffeine is not an allergic reaction.
 Any symptoms she displays as a result of your (and her) intake will pass, but they may make her feel uncomfortable for a while.
-Which in turn will very likely make you uncomfortable for a while.
+Which will make you uncomfortable for a while.